 1 John 4:4 (NKJV) You are of God, little children, and have overcome them, because He who is in you is greater than he who is in the world.

-The other night I had a strange dream.
+Early last year I had a strange dream.
 I was in a courtroom standing before an evil looking judge and talking to my husband.
 I told him that I knew that all these attacks from the enemy were to deter me from the will of God.
 I then looked up at the judge and yelled out, "but no matter what you do, it will NOT stop me!"
 He then stood up with a roar and I was thrown back across the room and hit the wall.
 In the dream I wasn't the least bit afraid or intimidated.
-I then woke up, my heart wasn't racing, and I had total peace that the attacks I'm currently experiencing will not deter or destroy me!
+I then woke up, my heart wasn't racing, and I had total peace that the attacks I were experiencing would not deter or destroy me!
 I know God uses every scrap, every evil assignment against us to propel us deeper into His presence, if we'll take the opportunity to seek and worship Jesus in the midst of the storm!
 The funny thing was... it was 3 am when I woke up.
 I suddenly feel a hand sweep up against my side.
 I quickly reached over and felt nothing.
 This happened three times in a row, and I thought, "am I seriously going to have to throw this devil out of my bed!?"
 Prepared for battle, my husband suddenly started to laugh... he had no idea about the dream and was just messing with me... in the middle of the night!
 Lol!

 The point is, there are real devils whose assignment is to cause diversions and ultimately try to annihilate our growth and productivity for God's Kingdom.
 They are relentless in their attacks, but we have a hiding place in the Secret Place (read Psalm 91) of prayer, worship and adoration of our King!
 It's a glorious place that we emerge from with power, boldness, wisdom, strength and fearlessness!